TemanPetani/TemanPetani-WEB/readme.md

 ## About

-TemanPetani is a web application that aims to facilitate access to agricultural resources for farmers.
-With this platform, it can help farmers improve crop yields, reduce distribution costs, and increase profits. this
+TemanPetani is a web application designed to provide convenient access to agricultural resources for farmers.
+This platform caters to two main actors: the admin and the farmers.
+As a farmer, you can easily sell your products to the admin through the platform.
+Additionally, you have the ability to create and manage your plant schedule, including specifying dates for various farming activities.
+On the other hand, as an admin, you have the authority to create template plant schedules and purchase products directly from the farmers.
+TemanPetani serves as a seamless bridge between farmers and the admin, offering a streamlined process for selling products and managing farming activities.

 ## Prerequisites